 Being recently asked why I would ever insist that Trinitarianism is essential to Christian faith and experience, I thought I’d like to try to describe why belief in the Trinity is not only important but is, in the end, non-negotiable.

 There are a couple of problems here.
 The first is to think that “getting saved” (to go with that language) defines a kind of end to Christian experience, a point of “arrival” if not a “crossing” of a finish line.
 You’re “in”—pause—and whatever it took to get you in is all that the Church should ever consider “essential” to the articulation of its experience, identity and destiny.
 One reasons that since one can begin life with God through, say, trusting Christ without any conception of the Trinity, it follows that one can mature into the fullest experience and expression of human existence as God intended it without the Trinity.
-But why in the world does that follow?
-Why must successfully ending a journey never require of us any more than beginning it required of us?
+But does that follow?
+Why must successfully ending a journey, or achieving one’s telos, not require of one any more than beginning it required?
 Secondly, such reasoning is so individualistic (typical of Protestants and Evangelicals) that it fails to appreciate the role that shared belief and community play in defining what the Christian faith essentially is for those who wish to identify with and belong to it.
 The problem is that for many today, community doesn’t have a role in defining Christian faith and experience.